jundalisay/sp/content/en/research/schopenhauer/world/vol-3/chapter-38.md

 customs, to see everywhere the same humanity.
 This identical element which is permanent through all change consists in the fundamental qualities of the human heart and head—many bad, few good.
-The motto of history in general should run: Eadem, Chapter XXXVIII.
-On History.
-223 sed aliter.
+The motto of history in general should run: Eadem, sed aliter.

 If one has read Herodotus, then in a philosophical regard one has already studied history enough.
 For everything is already there that makes up the subsequent history of the world: the efforts, action, sufferings, and fate of the human race as it